genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

 ### Test
-Get the VM public IP address and enter it in the address bar of the browser as `http://<IP_ADDRESS>` If the NGINX home page is not showing, check the iinternal firewall
+Get the VM public IP address and enter it in the address bar of the browser as `http://<IP_ADDRESS>` If the NGINX home page is not showing, check the internal firewall

 `firewall-cmd --state`